Metasploit: The Penetration Tester’s Guide

 About Fab

-Solutions Architect, I build great workflows for the news, media and broadcast industries.
+Solutions Architect, I build great workflows for the news and media production industries.
 I play with data too.

 Leave a comment